 The Z-series panel offers EAX support for smooth gaming, while the Z-series control panel allows you to customize the audio to your liking.
 Best of all, the Blaster Z features what Creative calls SBX Pro Studio for immersive surround sound on your speakers.
 This tech is arguably superior to what DTS and Dolby offer in this department.
 On the downside, some users have reported driver compatibility issues with the Sound Blaster Z.

-Coming from a company that has a built an incontestable name in the gaming hardware industry, the Asus Xonar DSX PCIe is a powerful card perfect for both games and movies.
-This card is well known for its GX2.5 audio engine that offers unparalleled audio performance.
+Coming from a company that has built an incontestable name in the gaming hardware industry, the Asus Xonar SE is a powerful card perfect for both games and movies.
+It’s also a budget-friendly option that proves you don’t have to spend a fortune to get great PC sound cards.

-The Asus Essence STX 11 is an expensive sound card.
-However, you get what you pay for.
-When it comes to audio quality, the Essence STX 11 is unrivaled.
+The Asus Essence STX II is an expensive sound card, but you get what you pay for.
+When it comes to audio quality, the Essence STX II is unrivaled.
 This card provides a signal-to-noise ratio of over 124dB, which makes it the most powerful card on our list.

 Coupled with a 7.1ch surround sound and a built-in amplifier that supports up to 600 Ohms, the Essence STX 11 is a dream come true for audiophiles.
 This card comes with six 3.5mm connectors to make a complete 7.1 Dolby surround possible.

 Another unique feature that makes the Essence STX 11 stand out is the swappable op-amps sockets that allow you to customize your audio beyond a mere software control panel.
-However, at a price of $215, the Essence STX 11 is highly priced.
+However, at a price of $452, the Essence STX 11 is highly priced.
+It is worth shopping around, as you can find this card at different prices from varies tech retailers, such as at NewEgg for $379.

-The Sound Blaster Omni is another powerful sound card from Creative.
-However, this sound card is unique in its own ways.
-For instance, instead of connecting to the motherboard through a PCIe port, the Sound Blaster Omni connects via a USB port.
+The Sound Blaster X7 is another powerful sound card from Creative.
+However, this is one of the more unique PC sound cards.
+For instance, instead of connecting to the motherboard through a PCIe port, the Sound Blaster X7 connects via a USB port.

-The Sound Blaster Omni sports a black finish that will seamlessly blend with your desktop and other hardware such as the keyboard.
-Features wise, the Omni doesn’t disappoint either.
-It’s capable of giving out a complete 5.1ch Dolby surround as well as a virtual surround for headphones.
+The Sound Blaster X7 sports a black finish that will seamlessly blend with your desktop and other hardware such as the keyboard.
+Features-wise, the X7 doesn’t disappoint either.
+The higher price is well worth it for the 100-watt amplifier, making your desktop speakers the envy of every audiophile around.

 The Creative Sound Blaster Audigy is a great choice, especially if you’re looking for an affordable sound card.
 This sound card comes with seven connectors (one optical and six 3.5mm jacks), and you can choose either a 5.1ch or 7.1ch surround depending on your preferences.